Infantile Spasms

 Features suggestive of IS

-• Occur in clusters, most commonly shortly after waking from sleep
+• Occur in clusters, usually shortly after waking from sleep

-• Typically sudden flexor or extensor spasms of the whole body
+• Typically comprise of sudden flexor or extensor spasms of the whole body

-• May be more subtle - head nodding or facial or eye movements
+• May be more subtle eg head nodding or facial/ocular movements, especially in early episodes

 • Benign myoclonic epilepsy of infancy